Citalopram: Adverse effects

 Citalopram theoretically causes side effects by increasing the concentration of serotonin in other parts of the body (e.g., the intestines).
 Other side effects, such as increased apathy and emotional flattening, may be caused by the decrease in dopamine release associated with increased serotonin.
 Citalopram is also a mild antihistamine, which may be responsible for some of its sedating properties.

 Other common side effects of citalopram include drowsiness, insomnia, nausea, weight changes (usually weight gain), increase in appetite, vivid dreaming, frequent urination, dry mouth, increased sweating, trembling, diarrhea, excessive yawning, severe tinnitus, and fatigue.
 Less common side effects include bruxism, vomiting, cardiac arrhythmia, blood pressure changes, dilated pupils, anxiety, mood swings, headache, hyperactivity and dizziness.
 Rare side effects include convulsions, hallucinations, severe allergic reactions and photosensitivity.
 If sedation occurs, the dose may be taken at bedtime rather than in the morning.
 Some data suggest citalopram may cause nightmares.
 Citalopram is associated with a higher risk of arrhythmia than other SSRIs.

 Citalopram and other SSRIs can induce a mixed state, especially in those with undiagnosed bipolar disorder.

-According to an article published in 2020, one of the other rare side effects of Citalopram could be triggering visual snow syndrome; which does not resolve after the discontinuation of the medicine.
+One of the other rare side effects of citalopram is visual snow syndrome which does not resolve after the discontinuation of the medicine.

-Sexual dysfunction
+Post-SSRI sexual dysfunction

-Sexual dysfunction is often a side effect of SSRIs.
-Some people experience persistent sexual side effects when taking SSRIs or after discontinuing them.
-Symptoms of medication-induced sexual dysfunction from antidepressants include difficulty with orgasm, erection, or ejaculation.
-Other symptoms may be genital anesthesia, anhedonia, decreased libido, vaginal lubrication issues, and nipple insensitivity in women.
-Rates are unknown, and there is no established treatment.
+Sexual dysfunction is a common side effect of citalopram and other SSRIs.
+In some patients, these effects persist after discontinuation of the drug, a condition known as post-SSRI sexual dysfunction (PSSD).
+Characteristic symptoms include genital numbness, pleasureless or weak orgasm, loss of libido, and erectile dysfunction; non-sexual symptoms such as emotional blunting and cognitive impairment may also occur.
+The condition can arise after even brief exposure to a serotonin reuptake inhibitor and may persist indefinitely; there is currently no established treatment.
+The DSM-5 noted in 2013 that serotonin reuptake inhibitor-induced sexual dysfunction may persist after the agent is discontinued.

+A 2023 retrospective cohort study of over 12,000 males estimated the risk of irreversible sexual dysfunction at approximately 0.46% of patients treated with serotonergic antidepressants, including SSRIs, though the actual prevalence remains uncertain and the condition is likely underreported.
+A 2023 systematic review found that citalopram was the second most frequently reported SSRI in PSSD case reports, after escitalopram.

+In 2019, the European Medicines Agency's Pharmacovigilance Risk Assessment Committee (PRAC) recommended that product labels for all SSRIs and SNRIs, including citalopram, be updated to state that sexual dysfunction may be long-lasting even after treatment is stopped.
+Health Canada followed with similar label updates in 2021.
+In 2024, Australia's Therapeutic Goods Administration aligned all SSRI and SNRI product information to reflect this risk; citalopram was among the products requiring updated warnings.